metrorailings/OwlBlog/content/posts/2022-week-8-insights.md

 Derrick Brown and Brian Burns working well together to stop one Falcons drive.

 Lorenzo Carter with a sensational pick six by anticipating the screen throw.

+Thoroughly unimpressed with Atlanta's defense.
+Just slow, especially in the back end.
+The Falcons need to invest more money on this side of the ball.
+And it's possible Dean Pees may need to finally retire for good.